Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

+Notably, among the full 186 well-interpreted discoveries made, we recover many of the features coded from the original analysis in \cite{stantcheva_why_2024} without any human discretion or intervention: concept 2493 is ``blaming government or Biden for inflation''; concept 2189 is ```Greed' as a concept or word''; concept 3551 is ``Federal Reserve and monetary policy concepts''; concept 3029 is ``government fiscal mismanagement or overspending''; concept 1009 is ``excess demand outpacing supply''; concept 3121 is ```supply chain' and physical goods/commodities''; concept 2105 is ``fuel, oil, and gas prices''; concept 453 is ```consumer' and `demand' in economic contexts''; concept 3672 is ``wages, labor costs, and worker pay increases''; concept 949 is ``national debt and government borrowing''; and concept 96 is ``global and international scale references.''\footnote{Concept 1138 corresponds to ``economic crisis, recession, and COVID-related economic causes''; it has a detection score point estimate of 0.723 and so just misses the cutoff for ``well-interpreted.''}

+Many additional discovered concepts add nuance to these broad categories, e.g., for greed, concept 3498 is ``corporate greed and capitalist wealth,'' or for blaming the Biden administration, concept 697 is ``misplaced priorities or focus directed elsewhere.''
+Furthermore, many of these well-interpreted discoveries contribute to some entirely new insights.
+Concept 221 is described as ``first-person expressions of uncertainty or ignorance'' and appears in over \textit{one-third} of the responses---a strong signal that is not coded in the original analysis, and what one might call an important ``unknown unknown.''
+Discovered concepts 20, 925, 323, 574, 802, and 3904, among others, are all characterized by discussion of uncertainty or hedging language, further reinforcing the interpretation that many Americans are simply unsure of (or confused about) the causes of inflation, as opposed to subscribers of a particular pet theory.
+Concept 415 is ``commas and conjunctions separating listed causes or factors,'' which, among others, indicates that many surveyed have multiple factors in mind.

-Once again, this procedure was cheap and fast to implement, and could be quickly replicated and analyzed for sensitivity by any other researcher.
-Beyond filtering out greater than median activating dictionary features, no other choices were made to delimit the space of possible discoveries, or focus them in some way on the space of economic- or inflation-relevant concepts; the exact same explainer LLM and SAE that yielded the results of Section \ref{sec_dissent} yielded the results in this section.
+Once again, this procedure was inexpensive and fast to implement, and could be quickly replicated and analyzed for sensitivity by any other researcher.
+No text preprocessing was required.
+Beyond filtering out greater than median activating concepts, no other choices were made to delimit the space of possible discoveries, or focus them in some way on the space of economic- or inflation-relevant concepts; the exact same explainer LLMs and SAE that yielded the results of Section \ref{sec_dissent} yielded the results in this section.